 - The BBC was not above a Dork Age either.
 The late 70s to the early 80s were a tough time in Britain, and the BBC suffered too.
 Its reputation as a trusted news source was shaken with some blatant pandering to the current governments.
-Its budgets were getting tighter, with Dr Who suffering its worst production and ratings in its history.
+Its budgets were getting tighter, with Doctor Who suffering its worst production and ratings in its history.
 Its output was also seen as stale and safe compared to the edgier ITV.
-At a time when its directors were seriously concerned that any signs of over spending or not appeasing the highly conservative government might get the channel privatized, its not that surprising.
+At a time when its directors were seriously concerned that any signs of over spending or not appeasing the highly conservative government might get the channel privatized, it's not that surprising.

-- The channel RTL once aired its own fictional programming like a line of Sitcoms and was the first to air many summer blockbusters.
-Nowadays the only true fictional programming is the blockbuster on sunday, US crime shows on tuesday and thursday and one or two self produced shows.
+- The channel RTL once aired its own fictional programming like a line of sitcoms and was the first to air many summer blockbusters.
+Nowadays the only true fictional programming is the blockbuster on Sunday, US crime shows on Tuesday and Thursday and one or two self produced shows.
 All other shows they air are "news" programs covering what celebrities currently do, game, casting and other reality shows as well as scripted anthology shows in a documentary style chronicling what white trash families are doing.

 - RTL II's focus on children programming like anime gradually shifted over the years to reality shows and scripted soap operas in the vein of Jersey Shore.
 The daily kid shows were booted to a timeslot on Sunday morning and now even this slot is going to be cancelled and replaced with rom-com films.